 By contributing to the BTP Working Group we are helping to lay the foundations for wider blockchain interoperability, which has been an elusive goal these past few years, but I would argue now in 2021, that blockchain is a mature and well enough understood technology that it's the right time to be addressing it.
 It’s going to take time and a high degree of collaboration between large numbers of blockchain protocols and networks, but the end result will be broader accessibility of the whole blockchain ecosystem for individuals and companies alike.

-If you’d like to learn more about how Web3 Labs works with leading blockchain protocols to develop their ecosystems, you can schedule a time to talk with us here.
+If you’d like to learn more about how Web3 Labs works with leading blockchain protocols to develop their ecosystems, schedule a time to talk with us.